kritika2311/InterviewBit/README.md

 # InterviewBit
-Solution of Interview Bit problems.
+Solution of problems on Interview Bit.